 13.3 km: Camping on a working farm near Wedmore is now possible at Whatly Farm.
 This site has basic facilities only (drinking water, compost toilet and solar shower.
 Costs are £ 5 per person per night.
 Home grown vegetables and fresh eggs can be purchased when available, phone: 07977594282 or 07870558608.
 You'll get there by going straight on at the junction after 13.3 km (Wells Way), than taking the first road left, which will take you towards Wedmore (becoming Plud Street).
 You'll find the farm on your right before entering the village (approximately 1 km from the main route).

-26.9 km: The website of Fairways Caravan Park in Woolavington is down, but the campsite is open for business.
+26.9 km: Fairways Caravan Park in Woolavington is no longer open for camping with tents; caravans only.

 30.9 km: New cyclists-friendly campsite in the approach to Chedzoy and Bridgwater: It is called The Hideout (Flitchetts Farm, Stawell Road, Stawell, TA7 9AU, 01278 723677).
 At end of cycle path, turn left onto road (bridge over canal) and take the first road on your left into Stawell.
 Follow the road through Stawell village, you'll find the campsite on the left hand side of the road just beyond Stawell (approximately 2 km from our main route).